numfocus/DISC-committee/committee/members-responsibilities.md

 # DISC members' responsibilities

 > **Note**
-> These responsibilities as well as other details from the DISC committee are available in the [Working group charter](DISC-Committee-Charter-2021.pdf)
+> These responsibilities as well as other details from the DISC committee come from the [Working group charter](DISC-Committee-Charter-2021.pdf)

 ## Chair